 The Doctor of Higher Education program is delivered in a hybrid format that seamlessly blends face-to-face and online delivery, allowing you to experience the intimacy of the classroom as well as the convenience of distance learning.
 Each fall and spring semester consists of 14 weeks alternating weekly with seven of those weeks face-to-face and seven spent in online delivery.
 Two courses are offered each semester and meet on the same night.
 In the summer semester, courses vary with most offered in a four-week, accelerated format with one intensive learning weekend face-to-face.

-You may choose to join a cohort with classes at our main campus in Malvern, PA or at the Dixon University Center in Harrisburg, PA.
+You may choose to join a cohort with classes at our main campus in Malvern, PA, at the Dixon University Center in Harrisburg, PA, or at Montgomery County Community College University Center in Blue Bell, PA

 The Cohort Model